CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 4. **Event Panel** - shows events.
 5. **Display Panel** - shows reminders and search results.

+*The list of deadlines, events and reminders are always ordered according to their urgency.*

 #### Functional Walkthrough

 *This section is a scenario driven, step-by-step introduction on how to use Linenux.
 For a more in-depth coverage of the commands, refer to our [Commands](#commands) section in the user guide.*